enatario/SCSS-Base/README.md

 #### `_base.scss`
 `_base.scss` serves as a way to import all the files within that folder.
 Much like, `app.scss` there is a reason for the order of the files due to the nature of the cascade and dependencies within this folder.
-- `_helpers`, `_variables` and `_fonts` should remain in that order
+- `_helpers`, `_variables` and `_fonts` should remain in that order.
-- Everything underneath that chunk can go in alphabetic order
+- Everything underneath that chunk can go in alphabetic order.
 - If you add any files that any other file in that folder is dependent on (i.e. uses a mixin or an extend from it), then put it within the top chunk of files.

 #### `_fonts.scss`
 Throw your font imports in here!
-I use bourbon mixins for the import (the file types are defined in `_variables.scss).` If you're using google font imports or other files that aren't local to your asset folder, you can define them here.
+I use a [bourbon mixin](https://www.bourbon.io/docs/latest/#font-face) for the import (the file types are defined in `_variables.scss).` If you're using google font imports or other files that aren't local to your asset folder, you can define them here.
 - Wondering what `font-display` is?
 [Learn about it here!](https://css-tricks.com/font-display-masses/)

 #### `_forms.scss`
 Any global form styling should go here.
-Currently there's only some styling on `select`s and `button`s to add a pointer cursor to them because I always have to add those in!
+- Currently there's only some styling on `select`s and `button`s to add a pointer cursor to them because I always have to add those in!
+- I find it's cleanest to keep definitions to *tags* instead of *classes*

 #### `_helpers.scss`
 A variety of mixins and functions I've pulled from other sources and written myself that I've found useful.